syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 # Grouping in Flutter DataGrid (SfDataGrid)

 Grouping in a DataGrid involves organizing and categorizing data based on specific criteria or field values.
 This feature enables the grouping of related records together, forming a hierarchical structure within the [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html).
-Each group is represented by its `CaptionSummaryRow`, allowing easy access to the underlying records within the view.
+Each group is represented by the `CaptionSummaryRow `that displays at the top of each group and holds the caption summary value of that group.

-The DataGrid doesn't show group caption summary values by default.
-To showcase the caption summary value, you will need to override the `buildGroupCaptionCellWidget` method within the `DataGridSource` class.
+By default, the DataGrid doesn't show the group's caption summary value.
+To showcase the caption summary value, it is necessary to override the `DataGridSource.buildGroupCaptionCellWidget` method.
 This method receives the caption summary value as a parameter.
-Consequently, you'll be required to return the necessary widget containing the summary value.
+Consequently, you will be required to return the necessary widget containing the summary value.

 ## Programmatic grouping

 ### Add column group

-The SfDataGrid allows for programmatically performing grouping by passing `ColumnGroup` details through the `DataGridSource.addColumnGroup` property.
-This functionality facilitates data grouping based on the ColumnGroup object added to this property.
+To enable column grouping, add the `ColumnGroup` instance through the `DataGridSource.addColumnGroup` method.

-The ColumnGroup object consists of the following two required properties:
+The `ColumnGroup` object consists of the following properties:

-* `name`: The name of the grouped column.
+* `name`: The column name of the `GridColumn` to be grouped.
-* `sortGroupRows`: Determines whether to group the column with ascending sorting.
+* `sortGroupRows`: Determines whether to group the column with ascending sorting or not.

-To implement column grouping, please refer to the following code example:
+The following code demonstrates how to apply grouping to a column

 {% tabs %}
 {% highlight Dart %}